WORK FOR IMPACT

 Households move below or above the ALICE Threshold as economic factors and circumstances change.
 The line graph to the right shows the number of ALICE and poverty-level households (solid blue lines), as well as the trend over time (dotted gray lines).

-The change in data from 2022 to 2023 shows that while the number of ALICE households went down, the number of households below the poverty-level increased.
+While the change in data from 2022 to 2023 shows that the number of ALICE households went down slightly, the number of households below the poverty-level increased.

-Learn more about the recent ALICE report, explore interactive tools, and learn how you can advocate for ALICE at UnitedForALICE.org.
+Learn more about the recent ALICE report and how you can advocate for ALICE families at UnitedForALICE.org/Oregon.